Yes. Here is a web demo.

 Your grammar extension might generate beautiful custom HTML for that recipe section and also perhaps allow users to vote on it, or include it in a CSV export, et cetera.
 Scrolldown let's you combine mini-languages in a simple and non-conflicting way.
 What you do with those languages is up to you.

-(Warning: the cookie recipe above has not been tested)
+(Warning: the cookies above have not been tasted)

-For a working example of extending Scroll check out this one which adds node types for Markdown, Textile, and BBCode.
+For an extended example of extending Scroll check out this one which adds node types for Markdown, Textile, and BBCode.